JohnsonsonChen/madbirds/README.md

 # madbirds

-This is a replica of angry birds developed in Unity
+This is a replica of Angry Birds developed in Unity